Reducto Document Ingestion API logo

 RD-TableBench is an open benchmark for table extraction across complex real-world documents (RD-TableBench).

-Model/API Table Similarity Score (0–1) Layout Preservation
+Model/API Average Table Similarity (0-1) Layout Preservation

-Reducto's structure-preserving output delivered materially higher alignment with ground truth—including merged cells, nested headers, and cell-level fidelity, all critical for correct LLM retrieval (see results).
+Reducto's structure-preserving output delivered materially higher alignment with ground truth -- including merged cells, nested headers, and cell-level fidelity, all critical for correct LLM retrieval (see results).

 Hallucination Rate Improvements: Before and After